By Audley Vietnam expert Craig

 Far from the crowds in the Khmer provinces

-The region south of Saigon was part of the Khmer Empire until the 17th century, and so some areas in the delta remain distinctly Cambodian (particularly the architecture and cuisine), including Soc Trang and the coastal province of Tra Vinh.
+The region south of Ho Chi Minh City was part of the Khmer Empire until the 17th century, and so some areas in the delta remain distinctly Cambodian (particularly the architecture and cuisine), including Soc Trang and the coastal province of Tra Vinh.
 The first thing you might well see, as you arrive into these provinces, is one of the scores of family-run businesses processing dried fish and seafood on the riverbanks.

 Soc Trang has little of intrinsic interest, so after you’ve disembarked the sampan, I’d opt to leave the town behind and drive into the countryside.
 Here you’ll get your first glimpse of the region’s major export, rice.
 Endless-seeming rice fields can make for a welcome contrast to the busy roads and towns around Can Tho.